You are here

 8.1 We will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.

-8.2 We will store all the personal information you provide on our secure (password- and firewall-protected) servers.
+8.2 We will store all the personal information you provide on secure (password- and firewallprotected) servers, operated by a third party.

 9.1 We may update this policy from time to time by publishing a new version on our website.